markiewiczjulian/markiewicz_julian_website/README.md

 `hugo -t hello-friend-ng`

-all generated files can be found under public directory.
+all generated files can be found under public directory

 # How to use